Ultimate Guide to Incentive Design

 Principle 6: Making the most of your Superstars — don’t cap commission

-Principle 7: Reward overachievement more, not less
+Principle 7: Reward overachievement — overachievement wins more, not less

-Offering an higher rate of commission, for sales above a threshold (for example the sales target) can drive sales overachievement.
+Reward overachievement more, not less.
+Offering a higher rate of commission for sales above a threshold (for example, the sales goal) can drive sales overachievement.

 ROKET DS Step 11 Icon